Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.

 The three Nationwide Mobile network operators are Nepal Telecom (NTC), Ncell and Smart Telecom.
 Nepal Telecom is the oldest and pioneer telecom operator (owned by Government) in Nepal with many services like GSM (2G, 3G, 4G) CDMA, ADSL, WiMAX and more.
 Whereas Ncell is the leading private mobile operator with 2G, 3G, and 4G mobile services.
 Then there is Smart Telecom which has 2G and 4G service.

 Regarding the coverage, Ntc and Ncell have almost similar coverage.
-But if you are one of those who love to travel to the rural areas either for work or travel, we recommend to use Ntc SIM card.
-Recently the regultor finds Nepal Telecom (Ntc) to have better voice quality in their mobile network.
+But if you are one of those who love to travel to the rural areas either for work or travel, we recommend using the Ntc SIM card.
+Recently the regulator finds Nepal Telecom (NTC) to have better voice quality in their mobile network.
 Ncell stands a little better for data service but Ntc’s data service is comparable in most of the areas.
-For data service, you can select either Ntc or Ncell as they have 3G and 4G services.
-Coverage of Ncell for 4G is bigger than Ntc.
+For data service, you can select either NTC or Ncell as they have 3G and 4G services.
+The coverage of Ncell for 4G is bigger than Ntc.

-Smart Telecom is the third largest telecom operator but their coverage is quite limited.
+Smart Telecom is the third-largest telecom operator but its coverage is quite limited.
 Find the latest update on their Smart Telecom coverage.
 If you are only visiting the major city areas like Kathmandu, Pokhara, Chitwan, then you can also select Smart’s SIM card.
-But make sure you have 4G enabled handset to use high speed data with the operator Smart as they don’t have 3G.
+But make sure you have 4G enabled handset to use high-speed data with the operator Smart as they don’t have 3G.

-If you are coming from abroad, you can buy the prepaid SIM cards in the international Airport itself.
-Currently Nepal has single international Airport called Tribhuvan International Airport (TIA).
+If you are coming from abroad, you can buy the prepaid SIM cards in the international airport itself.
+Currently, Nepal has a single international Airport called Tribhuvan International Airport (TIA).
 You can find the NTC and Ncell counters outside the arrival terminal.
 You can also ask the local security personnel for the SIM card counters in the Airport.

-If you have missed to buy the SIM card in the Airport, you can also get the SIM cards in local shops of groceries, stationaries or pan pasal and some SIM cards shops.
+If you have missed buying the SIM card in the Airport, you can also get the SIM cards in local shops of groceries, stationaries or pan pasal and some SIM cards shops.
 The SIM card is also available to buy near the bus parks like New bus park.
-Or You can take help of locals or the staffs in hotels where you are staying.
+Or You can take the help of locals or the staff in hotels where you are staying.

 For a Nepali, it will be very easy to buy the SIM card whether you want to buy in International Airport, Local shops or bus parks.

-All the telecom operators now have the three in one SIM card, that can fit for any requirement of SIM size.
-Although most of the new mobile phones support nano-SIM, there are some cell/mobile phones that only supports Micro SIM or standard SIM.
-Nano SIM is the smallest of all while Micro SIM lies in between the standard SIM and nano SIM.
+All the telecom operators now have the three in one SIM card, that can fit any requirement of SIM size.
+Although most of the new mobile phones support nano-SIM, there are some cell/mobile phones that only support Micro-SIM or standard SIM.
+Nano SIM is the smallest of all while Micro-SIM lies in between the standard SIM and nano-SIM.
 So, such three in one SIM card will allow you to change to other sizes without cutting or using any SIM adapters.

-All three operators now provides the method to buy data, voice packs using some dial codes.
+All three operators now provide the method to buy data, voice-packs using some dial codes.
 Here is how you can buy packs in Ntc, Ncell, and Smart.

-Similarly for Mobile balance check, you need to dial different numbers to get the balance info.
-Here is how you can check mobile balance in Ntc, Ncell and Smart.
+Similarly, for a Mobile balance check, you need to dial different numbers to get the balance info.
+Here is how you can check the mobile balance in Ntc, Ncell, and Smart.

-The technologies that Nepalese mobile operators support are: GSM (2G), WCDMA (3G) and LTE (4G).
-2G networks are available in the most of the place but has a slow data speed.
+The technologies that Nepalese mobile operators support are GSM (2G), WCDMA (3G) and LTE (4G).
+2G networks are available in most of the places but have a slow data speed.
 But for places where there is no 3G, 4G, you may have to adjust your pace to the 2G data speed.
-For 3G, the mobile data speed ranges from around 1 Mbps to 7 Mbps, with 3 Mbps in average.
+For 3G, the mobile data speed ranges from around 1 Mbps to 7 Mbps, with 3 Mbps on average.
 Whereas for 4G, the internet data speed ranges from 2 Mbps to 15 Mbps, in around 7 Mbps average.
 The data speed differs from the place (coverage) and the time of usage.

 All in all, the SIM card buying in Nepal is pretty easy.
-With the all the requirement information provided above, we hope it will be more easy not only to get the SIM card but also to use it.
+With all the required information provided above, we hope it will be easier not only to get the SIM card but also to use it.

-If you have any queries, feel free to ask us below in comments or in our Facebook page.
+If you have any queries, feel free to ask us below in the comments or on our Facebook page.